Stefan Lazarević: Veneration

-The Serbian Orthodox Church canonized Despot Stefan on August 1, 1927, the 500th anniversary of his death, under the name Saint Despot Stefan of Serbia, although he is more commonly referred to as Saint Stefan the Tall.
-He is commemorated on August 1 (July 19 according to the Julian calendar) alongside his mother, Saint Eugenia.
-A reliquary which is believed to contain his remains is housed in the Koporin monastery and is opened twice a year, on August 1, the feast of Saint Despot Stefan and August 15, the feast of the translation of the relics of Saint Stephen, which is the monastery slava.
+The Serbian Orthodox Church canonized Stefan on 1 August 1927, the 500th anniversary of his death, under the name Saint Despot Stefan of Serbia, although he is more commonly referred to as Saint Stefan the Tall.
+He is commemorated on 1 August (19 July according to the Julian calendar) alongside his mother, Saint Eugenia.
+A reliquary which is believed to contain his remains is housed in the Koporin monastery and is opened twice a year, on 1 August, the saint's feast day, and 15 August, the feast of the translation of the relics of Saint Stephen, which is the monastery's slava (feast day).

 In 2023, Saint Despot Stefan was chosen to be the patron saint of the Serbian Armed Forces, with his feast becoming the army's slava.

 Literary works

 Apart from the biographical notes in charters and especially in the Code on The Mine Novo Brdo (1412), Stefan Lazarević wrote three literary works: